bbl-Laobu/AnimatedTransitionNavPageDemo/README.md

 Again, we can use different types of animations and further configure the properties.

 So, there you have it.
-A simple example on how to set-up Custom Transitions using 3 different implmentation techniques.
+A simple example on how to set-up Custom Transitions using 3 different implementation techniques.

 Enjoy and any question or improvements, please let me know.
 Laobu!

 ## REFERENCES
 - ‘AnimationNavPage’ By AlexandrNikulin @ [https://components.xamarin.com/view/customnavpage   ](https://components.xamarin.com/view/customnavpage )
+- 'Fody/PropertyChanged' by SimonCropp @ [https://github.com/Fody/PropertyChanged] (https://github.com/Fody/PropertyChanged)

 ## AUTHOR